 4. When she died, she was laid out in the front parlor of my grandmother’s Chicago apartment.
 My mother, age 9, is displaced by relatives in town for the funeral and had to sleep on the couch in the same room with the body.
-(File that under Things We Don’t Ask of Our Children Today.)
+(File that under Hell No and also under Things We Don’t Ask of Our Children Today.)

 5. Anna was divorced from her first husband and became very religious.
-She was separated from her second husband at the time of her death because she sent quite a bit of Mr. Kahns’s money to Billy Sunday, the snake-oil fundamentalist evangelist.
+She was separated from her second husband at the time of her death, possibly because she was fond of getting up at the crack of dawn to listen to Billy Sunday, the snake-oil fundamentalist evangelist, on the radio.

 A couple of years ago, Ancestry put up the U.S. Passport Applications, 1795-1925 database.
-I never thought this would be a useful collection for me because my immigrant ancestors (all Burke’s steerage, never Burke’s peerage) arrived in the mid-1880s before passports were required.
+I never thought this would be a useful collection for me.
+My immigrant ancestors (all Burke’s steerage, never Burke’s peerage) arrived in the mid-1880s before passports were required.

-In 1913, my great-grandmother Anna was doing so well she took a trip back to the old country and needed a passport.
-(Needless to say, Bruno never went back home – he died in the poorhouse hospital in Cook County a few years after Anna went home in triumph.)
+After that bit of information, I thought this database might be worth a look.
+Sure enough, in 1913 my great-grandmother Anna was doing so well she took a trip back to the old country and needed a passport.
+Needless to say, Bruno never went back home.
+He died in the poorhouse hospital in Cook County a few years after Anna went home in triumph.

-Anna listed her birthplace as Freienwalde in the application and Google told me there was a town outside Berlin called Bad Freienwalde in Brandenburg.
+Anna listed her birthplace as Freienwalde in the application.
+Google told me there was a town outside Berlin called Bad Freienwalde in Brandenburg.
 Family stories said she was from Berlin, so I made the leap and put the spa town down for her birthplace.

 About a year later, I had my mtDNA tested and the results came back very strongly for Pomerania.
 I did some reading and began to puzzle over Bad Freienwalde in Brandenburg.
 I couldn’t find any Schumanns that fit in that town.